-Though Core Earnings for the S&P 500 reached record heights in 1Q22 (more details here), we find that this earnings power is very unevenly distributed.
-40 companies, or just 8% of companies in the S&P 500, account for 50% of the Core Earnings for the entire S&P 500.
-Deeper analysis reveals that these 40 companies trade at lower valuations compared to the rest of the index.
+Core Earnings1 for the S&P 500 reached record heights in 2Q22 (details here).
+However, this earnings power is unevenly distributed amongst S&P 500 constituents.
+Nearly 50% of the S&P 500's Core Earnings comes from just 41 companies representing only 8% of the number of firms in the index but over 40% of the index's market capitalization.
+Deeper analysis reveals that these companies trade at lower valuations compared to the rest of the index, despite generating disproportionately more core earnings.